Product has been added to the basket

 how to add professional credentials to linkedin

-For several years, the Geological Society has been seeking to conclude agreements with a number of overseas professional organisations under which we would mutually recognise the equivalence of each other’s professional qualification (‘title’).
-Such agreements have been in place for some time with the American Association of Petroleum Geologists and with the Institute of Geologists of Ireland, and in 2012 this agreement now includes the American Institute of Professional Geologists.
+For several years, the Geological Society has been working to establish agreements with various overseas professional organisations to mutually recognise each other's professional qualifications (or ‘titles’).
+We have such agreements with the American Association of Petroleum Geologists, the Institute of Geologists of Ireland and the American Institute of Professional Geologists.

 Reciprocal arrangement with the American Association of Petroleum Geologists (AAPG)

-Chartered Geologists who wish to apply for Certified Petroleum Geologist, Certified Petroleum Geophysicist or Certified Coal Geologist status with the AAPG should download the documentation and:
+Chartered Geologists who want to apply for Certified Petroleum Geologist, Certified Petroleum Geophysicist, or Certified Coal Geologist status with AAPG should:

-Applicants should send the completed application form with the annual certification dues to the Fellowship Department, Geological Society, Burlington House, Piccadilly, London, W1J 0BG.
-We will then sign the form to certify that you are a Chartered Geologist and forward it with the payment to AAPG.
+Applicants should submit the completed application form via email to the Chartership Office at [email protected].
+We will then certify that you are a Chartered Geologist and forward the documentation to AAPG, where the payment will be arranged directly.

 Reciprocal arrangement with the American Institute of Professional Geologists (AIPG)